etaque/elm-form/README.md

   Form.initial initialFields validate
 ```

-See `Form.Field` functions for more options.
+See `Form.Field` type for more options.

 * On demand: